-This will be the sixth consecutive visit to Badminton for Australian Olympian Sam Griffiths (45) and Paulank Brockagh – the pair won the Mitisubishi Motors trophy in 2014.
+This will be the seventh consecutive visit to Badminton for British-based Australian Olympian Sam Griffiths (46) who with Paulank Brockagh – won the Mitisubishi Motors trophy in 2014.
+The pair was 15th last year and has six Badminton completions together.

 16.2hh , bay , mare